knpuniversity/oo/knpu/episode2/objects-from-database.md

 Getting our Ship objects is easy: create a `ShipLoader` and call `getShips()` on it.
 We don't care *how* `ShipLoader` is getting these - that's *its* problem.

-And right now, these Ship objects are hardcoded.
-Can we load objects from the database?
-We sure can - and with an organized project like this, it'll be easier than you think.
+Hardcoding is so 1990, let's load objects from the database!
+We need to get these ships to their battlestations!

 ## Database Setup

-At the root of your project, open up a `resources` directory that came with our project.
-Copy `init_db.php` to the root of your project and open it up:
+At the root of your project, open up a `resources` directory.
+Copy `init_db.php` out of there to the root of your project and open it up:

 [[[ code('c81b1f58d2') ]]]